-There isn’t much cruelty involved in the way that companies obtain their materials, but it does give some people pause when they think about what use animals for our own purposes including warmth.
+There isn’t much cruelty involved in how companies obtain their materials, but it does give some people pause when they think about how we use animals for our purposes, including warmth.

 The AT: Where Rain Is Your Consistent Companion

-Another reason why you need to look more deeply at synthetic-based puffy jackets is that you will be in wet conditions.
+Another reason you need to look more deeply at synthetic-based puffy jackets is because you will be in wet conditions.

-Since your journey takes you through some of the wettest areas where it rains almost daily, then down insulation just isn’t going to hold up against that moisture and retain warmth as a synthetic jacket would.
+Since your journey takes you through some of the wettest areas where it rains almost daily, then down insulation doesn’t hold up against that moisture and retains warmth as a synthetic jacket would.

-In addition, you need this gear to also not take up too much space in your backpack, as it can be viewed as mission-critical that you conserve every inch of space.
+In addition, you need this gear not to take up too much space in your backpack, as it can be viewed as mission-critical that you conserve every inch of space.

 What Will Your Activity Level Be?

-This means that you will be able to hike in the rain while wearing it under a rain jacket or other rain gear and not have to worry about your insulation getting wet on a wet-out.
+This means you can hike in the rain while wearing it under a rain jacket or other rain gear and not worry about your insulation getting wet on a wet-out.

 Available Money For Gear